iam-kvvardhan/Kubernetes/Notes/Kubernetes-deployment.md

 - A Pod is the smallest deployable unit in Kubernetes.
 - It can run one or multiple containers together.
 - Containers in a Pod share:

     - Networking (same IP address, localhost communication).
     - Storage (shared volumes).
 - Limitations of Pods:

-No auto-healing → if a pod fails, it won’t restart automatically.
+    - No auto-healing → if a pod fails, it won’t restart automatically.

-No auto-scaling → cannot handle varying workloads automatically.
+    - No auto-scaling → cannot handle varying workloads automatically.

-🔹 Deployments
+**🔹 Deployments**

-A Deployment is a higher-level Kubernetes resource used to manage Pods.
+- A Deployment is a higher-level Kubernetes resource used to manage Pods.

-Features:
+- Features:

-Auto-healing → if a pod crashes, it is automatically recreated.
+    - Auto-healing → if a pod crashes, it is automatically recreated.

-Auto-scaling (with HPA – Horizontal Pod Autoscaler).
+    - Auto-scaling (with HPA – Horizontal Pod Autoscaler).

-Ensures the desired number of replicas are always running.
+    - Ensures the desired number of replicas are always running.-

-Best practice: Always use Deployments instead of creating Pods directly.
+- Best practice: Always use Deployments instead of creating Pods directly.

-Deployments create and manage ReplicaSets in the background.
+- Deployments create and manage ReplicaSets in the background.

-🔹 ReplicaSets
+**🔹 ReplicaSets**

-A ReplicaSet is a Kubernetes controller that ensures a specified number of Pod replicas are running.
+- A ReplicaSet is a Kubernetes controller that ensures a specified number of Pod replicas are running.

 Responsibilities:

-Maintain the desired state → if a pod is deleted, a new one is created.
+    - Maintain the desired state → if a pod is deleted, a new one is created.

-Implement auto-healing by recreating missing pods.
+    - Implement auto-healing by recreating missing pods.
 A Deployment automatically creates a ReplicaSet, which in turn manages Pods.

-🔹 How They Work Together
+**🔹 How They Work Together**

-You create a Deployment (e.g., for an Nginx app).
+1. You create a Deployment (e.g., for an Nginx app).

-The Deployment creates a ReplicaSet.
+2. The Deployment creates a ReplicaSet.

-The ReplicaSet ensures the desired number of Pods are running.
+3. The ReplicaSet ensures the desired number of Pods are running.

-If a Pod is deleted → ReplicaSet recreates it.
+4. If a Pod is deleted → ReplicaSet recreates it.

-If you scale replicas up or down in the Deployment → ReplicaSet adjusts Pods accordingly.
+5. If you scale replicas up or down in the Deployment, → ReplicaSet adjusts Pods accordingly.

-🔹 Practical Example
+**🔹 Practical Example**

-Define a Deployment YAML with 3 replicas of Nginx.
+- Define a Deployment YAML with 3 replicas of Nginx.

 Kubernetes will:

-Create a ReplicaSet.
+    - Create a ReplicaSet.

-ReplicaSet ensures 3 Pods are always running.
+    - ReplicaSet ensures 3 Pods are always running.

-If one Pod crashes → ReplicaSet replaces it.
+- If one Pod crashes → ReplicaSet replaces it.

-If replicas are increased to 5 → ReplicaSet creates 2 more Pods.
+- If replicas are increased to 5 → ReplicaSet creates 2 more Pods.

-✅ Summary:
+**✅ Summary:**

-Pod → Smallest unit, runs containers, but no healing/scaling.
+- Pod → Smallest unit, runs containers, but no healing/scaling.

-ReplicaSet → Ensures desired number of Pods, handles healing.
+- ReplicaSet → Ensures the desired number of Pods, handles healing.

 Deployment → Manages ReplicaSets, provides updates, scaling, and rollback.